robbtraister/fusion/documentation/recipes/defining-content-source.md

 ## Defining a Content Source in JSON

 It's also possible to define a content source in JSON rather than JavaScript.
-This method of defining a content source should only be used if you don't need to perform any logic to craft your content source URL endpoint (other than interpolating variables, which you can still do with this method).
+This method of defining a content source should only be used if you don't need to perform any logic to craft your content source URL endpoint (other than interpolating variables, which you can still do).
 This option exists mostly to support legacy PageBuilder content source configurations.
 More info about this option will be documented in the near future.

 ## The `transform` property